plioi/plioi.github.io/_posts/2013-03-08-insufficiently-round-wheels.markdown

 If we pluck those responsibilities out, what's left?
 Test frameworks should only do the monotonous parts: orchestration of test execution, deferring to you for advice on discovery/lifecycle decisions, accumulating results, and reporting those results to whatever test runner is in play.
 It should include a console test runner at a minimum, but test running should also be available as a library so that other runners like a GUI runner, ReSharper plugin, TestDriven.NET runner, or the like could be developed independently.

-I'd like to announce <a href="https://github.com/plioi/fixie">Fixie</a>, a test framework with the goals of having low-ceremony defaults, and extra degrees of freedom around the test lifecycle.
+I'd like to announce [Fixie](https://github.com/plioi/fixie), a test framework with the goals of having low-ceremony defaults, and extra degrees of freedom around the test lifecycle.
 We'll see this project grow here over the next few months.

-<blockquote>A <a href="http://en.wikipedia.org/wiki/Fixed-gear_bicycle">fixie</a> is what you get when you start with a bike and remove everything that isn't a bike.
+<blockquote>A [fixie](http://en.wikipedia.org/wiki/Fixed-gear_bicycle) is what you get when you start with a bike and remove everything that isn't a bike.
 I want Fixie to be what's left when you start with a test framework and remove everything that isn't a test framework.</blockquote>

 **Low-ceremony defaults:** No required attributes, no required inheritance.
 A test fixture is a class in your test assembly whose name ends in Tests.
 A test case is any public method in one of those classes.
-I will likely include an answer to NUnit's <a href="http://nunit.org/index.php?p=testCaseSource&r=2.6.2">[TestCaseSource]</a>, but only if I can keep it similarly low-ceremony.
+I will likely include an answer to NUnit's [[TestCaseSource]](http://nunit.org/index.php?p=testCaseSource&r=2.6.2), but only if I can keep it similarly low-ceremony.
 Like xUnit, you'll get one fixture instance per test case.

 **Degrees of freedom:**  If the defaults aren't enough, I want you to be able to customize the test fixture and test case discovery steps, as well as customize the test fixture lifecycle itself.
 Making this customization *easy* will be challenging, but fun.